seffradev/ehd500/docs/paper/thesis.typ

 Polygator @polygator-sim-bank and others offer SIM banks but the products are too restrictive and incapable for Leissner's purposes.
 The communications protocols when communicating with the SIM bank may be proprietary and documentation unavailable.
+It makes them unfit for use in product development.

 == Theory <sec:theory>